Prumita/Learning-Journal/3. Programming and Scripting Essentials/Linux for Data Engineers.md

 |df, disc space usage| df-h|
 |du, file space usage|Du - sh|
 |uname, print system info| uname [-a, -s, -n, -r, -v, -m]|

+cd is used for changing directories. cd.. goes back up a directory cd- shortcut for $OLDPWD, which would let you go back to previous working directory cd take you to your home directory.

+su switch user

+--help or -h to get help.

+rm - r would remove a directory containing all of the files.